PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 - Execute code in notebook to generate calendar table for silver layer

-## Run custom application to create DirectLake data model using TOM
+## Run the custom C# application to create DirectLake data model using TOM

 - Create Azure AD application